-Another good thing about this brownie recipe is it will really showcase premium chocolate.
+Another good thing about Artpark Brownies is they really showcase premium chocolate.
 I’m kicking myself for not picking up a bar of Valrhona at Central Market yesterday, but these were still awfully good with my standby, Ghirardelli.

 - 10 ½ tablespoons unsalted butter (150 grams)